Dino Dana

-Dino Dana is a Canadian television series that was created and is directed by J. J. Johnson.
-The series was developed as a followup to Dino Dan: Trek's Adventures and premiered on Amazon Prime on May 27, 2017.
-In September 2020, Dino Dana: The Movie was released on Prime Video after being announced in 2018.
-It was originally going to be a theatrical release on March 21, 2020, but was delayed and later cancelled due to the COVID-19 pandemic in Canada.
-The final episodes were released in April 2020, with the franchise closing off with the feature-length film.
+Dino Dana is a Canadian comedy-drama science fiction television series created and directed by J. J. Johnson.
+The series was developed as a follow-up to Dino Dan: Trek's Adventures and premiered on Amazon Prime Video on May 27, 2017.
+Dino Dana: The Movie was released on Prime Video in September 2020.
+It was originally going to be a theatrical release on March 21, 2020, but was delayed and later canceled due to the COVID-19 pandemic in Canada.
+A new spin-off of Dino Dana, titled Dino Dex, debuted in October 2024.

 Plot

 A sequel series to Dino Dan, Dino Dana focuses on a nine-year-old girl named Dana Jain who sets out to complete "Dino experiments" that teach her more about dinosaurs, pterosaurs, prehistoric marine reptiles, synapsids, prehistoric insects and prehistoric mammals.
 She often also increases her understanding of life and grows in her personal life as a result of the lessons learned while solving the experiments.
-Other characters include her older stepsister, Saara; her mother, Ava; her stepfather, Ahman; and Gloria, her maternal grandmother, and Dexter, her baby half-brother born at the beginning of season 3.
+Other characters include her older stepsister, Saara; her mother, Ava; her stepfather, Ahman; Gloria, her maternal grandmother; and Dexter, her baby half-brother born at the beginning of season 3.
 Jason Spevack and Trek Buccino also make periodic guest appearances as Dan and Trek Henderson.

 The series combines live action with CGI animation.